Ensono/amido.github.io/docs/getting_started_dev_java.md

   SonarLint
   Spring Assistant
   CheckStyle
 ```

-**STEPS TO RUN APPLICATION LOCALLY :**
+**STEPS TO RUN THE APPLICATION LOCALLY:**

-1) Check out java project to your local machine : [Java Repository](https://github.com/amido/stacks-java)
+1) Clone the Java project to your local machine from here: [Java Repository](https://github.com/amido/stacks-java)
-2) Configure below required environment variables
+2) Configure the required environment variables below:

-   Note : For local environments use Cosmos DB emulator(CosmosDB Emulator has a known fixed key)
-          For AppInsights change the app to not crash if it can't get to AI, and just log to terminal instead).

    ```text
    AZURE_COSMOSDB_KEY
    AZURE_APPLICATION_INSIGHTS_INSTRUMENTATION_KEY
    ```
+   These are responsible for connecting to Azure's CosmosDB, which stores the application data, and to ApplicationInsights,
+   which is used for logging purposes.

+   Note: For local environments use the Cosmos DB emulator (CosmosDB Emulator has a known fixed key)
+        For ApplicationInsights, modify the application so that it doesn't fail to startup if it can't access AI,
+        and simply log to the terminal instead).

-3) Execute the following command to build and run the application - ./mvnw spring-boot:run
+3) Execute the following command to build and run the application:

    ```text
    ./mvnw spring-boot:run
    ```

-4) Verify if the application has started - [localhost](http://localhost:9000/v1/menu)
+4) Verify that the application has started by browsing to [http://localhost:9000v1/menu](http://localhost:9000/v1/menu)

-   All Api end-points are protected with Auth0 and client needs to pass the Bearer token.
+   All API end-points are protected with Auth0.
+Clients need to pass the Bearer token for authentication.
-   Auth0 Configuration properties : Auth0 console will have Application and API configuration.
+   Auth0 Configuration properties: Auth0 console will have Application and API configuration.

    ```text
     auth0.issuer=https://amidostacks.eu.auth0.com/